Skip to main content

 Is acyclovir or valacyclovir more effective?

-Acyclovir and valacyclovir were compared in the treatment of first episodes of genital herpes infections in an international double-blind, randomized trial.
+Acyclovir and valacyclovir were compared in treating the first episodes of genital herpes infections in an international, double-blind, randomized trial.
 Acyclovir was dosed five times daily, and valacyclovir was dosed only twice daily.
 It found no clinically significant difference in the lesion healing time, duration of pain, or time to loss of all symptoms.
-Given that, valacyclovir offers the advantage of twice-daily dosing.
-This decreases pill burden and increases the likelihood that patients will take the regimen as prescribed until completion.
-Your doctor will determine what is best to treat a genital herpes infection, but twice-daily dosing may offer an advantage for valacyclovir.
+Given that, valacyclovir offers the advantage of a more convenient dosing regimen.
+This decreases the pill burden and increases the likelihood that patients will take the regimen as prescribed until completion.
+Your healthcare provider will determine what is best to treat genital herpes infection, but twice-daily valacyclovir dosing may offer an advantage.

-In another randomized, double-blind clinical trial, acyclovir and valacyclovir oral tablet doses were compared for a herpes zoster infection, otherwise known as shingles.
-The results of this study showed valacyclovir significantly accelerated the resolution of pain associated with a shingles rash.
-While the rash itself resolved in similar times with either treatment regimen, there were fewer ocular complications in those treated with valacyclovir.
-Another significant advantage for valacyclovir in this study is that it only needed to be dosed three times per day as compared to five times per day for acyclovir.
-Ultimately, only your prescriber can determine which treatment option is best for you with an active herpes zoster infection.
+In another randomized, double-blind clinical trial, acyclovir and valacyclovir oral tablet doses were compared for the treatment of a herpes zoster virus infection, otherwise known as shingles.
+This study showed that valacyclovir significantly accelerated the resolution of pain associated with a shingles rash.
+While the rash resolved at similar times with either treatment regimen, there were fewer ocular complications in those treated with valacyclovir.
+Another significant advantage of valacyclovir in this study is that it only needed to be dosed three times per day instead of five times per day for acyclovir.
+Ultimately, your prescriber can help determine which treatment option is best for you with an active herpes zoster infection.

-Acyclovir is a prescription medication that is covered by both commercial and Medicare prescription insurance plans.
-The out-of-pocket price for acyclovir can average more than $50, but with a coupon from SingleCare, you could pay less than $10 at participating pharmacies.
+Acyclovir is a prescription medication covered by commercial and Medicare prescription insurance plans.
+The out-of-pocket price for acyclovir can be almost $100, but with a coupon from SingleCare, you could pay less than $10 at participating pharmacies.

-Valacyclovir is a prescription medication that is covered by both commercial and Medicare drug insurance plans.
-The out-of-pocket price of valacyclovir can be more than $200 for one prescription.
-With a coupon from SingleCare, you could obtain valacyclovir for approximately $13.
+Valacyclovir is a prescription medication covered by commercial and Medicare drug insurance plans.
+The out-of-pocket price of one prescription can be more than $200.
+However, with a coupon from SingleCare, you could obtain valacyclovir for about $7.

 Acyclovir Valacyclovir